Joy Radio

-CJYE is a Canadian radio station, broadcasting at 1250 AM in Oakville, Ontario.
+Joy Radio is a Canadian Internet radio station.
+It formerly broadcast on 1250 AM in Oakville, Ontario using the call sign CJYE.
 The station airs a Christian music and talk format branded as Joy Radio.
-CJYE's studios are located on Church Street in downtown Oakville, while its transmitters are located along Dundas Street West near Third Line Road on the northwest side of Oakville.
+Its studios are located on Church Street in downtown Oakville, while its transmitters were located along Dundas Street West near Third Line Road on the northwest side of Oakville.

 CJYE launched on February 5, 2001, adopting the frequency formerly held by its sister station CHWO.
 Its religious programming formerly aired on sister station CJMR, which also aired multilingual programming.
 With the launch of CJYE, CJMR moved to a full-time multilingual format.

+In January 2026, CJYE and sister station CJMR ceased broadcasting on the AM band after and announcing they would only be available digitally.